After creating an eazyBI account, you need to import in the eazyBI database selected Jira project issues that you would like to analyze.

 Select application import options

 Select which Jira projects you would like to import in eazyBI.
-You can select all projects , list of chosen projects , or all projects with a particular category . eazyBI will automatically detect selected Project type and will provide additional import options for Software and Service Desk projects.
+You can select all projects , list of chosen projects , or all projects with a particular category .
+When a category for a project is changed in Jira, the project will be automatically deselected from eazyBI import, if the new category isn't selected. eazyBI will automatically detect selected Project type and will provide additional import options for Software and Service Desk projects.

 Statuses and history